CrazyTim/sublime-merge-vs-sourcetree/README.md

 Here are some reasons why [Sublime Merge](https://www.sublimemerge.com) is a far superior Git client:

-- It integrates natively with Sublime Text.

-  *(You can specify a default editor in Sourcetree)*

 - Its lightning fast.

   *(Sourcetree is a turtle in comparison)*